Is Google Password Manager Safe?

 Can Google Password Manager Be Hacked?

-Most of us sync our Chrome accounts across devices.
+Most of us sync our Chrome profiles across multiple devices, which, while convenient, expands the potential impact if any single device is hacked or if the central Google Account or its underlying database is compromised.
 It’s easy to forget which devices have access.
-Check that here.
+You can check that here.

 The convenience of Google Chrome is what hooks most users.
 It's free and doesn't require installation.

 Here’s how it works.
 The first time you enter a password on a new website, Chrome will send a prompt that asks if you want to save it.
-You can choose “Save” or “Not Now.”
+You can choose to Save, Never, or ignore the prompt.

 For many people, that little pop-up is a welcome sight.
 They click “Save” and sigh in relief that they don’t have to commit the password to memory or record it somewhere, which can make it vulnerable to loss or theft.